KitchenSocket/DigitalCookbook/README.md

-#Cooking Navigator
+<h1>Cooking Navigator<h1/>
 Cooing Navigator is a digital cookbook which you can easily view recipes, add recipes into your favorite folder.
 You can also add new recipes into it and update them later.<br/>

 ## Contributers
-This project is from ECUST-Fachhochschule Luebeck 2018, IT class, SWE lecture, group Shi Wenbin, Gang Shao, Dian Dian, Qiwen Gu and VanillaChocola.
+This project is from ECUST-Fachhochschule Luebeck 2018, IT class, SWE lecture, group Shi Wenbin, Gang Shao, Dian Dian, Qiwen Gu and VanillaChocola.<br/>

 ##How to depoly
 Open Eclipse, clone this project and find src->model.CookBook.java, you may see the following code:<br/>